Please click the questions below to see the answers of our most frequently asked questions.

 How do I know if I am ready for the school?

 You should have ridden at least 2000 miles, be very comfortable on the bike and be able to operate the controls of the bike easily with enough attention left over to take in new information.
+You should be able to ride comfortably at freeway speeds.
 We do not teach first-time or beginner riders.
 If you have any questions on that please call the office at (800) 530-3350

 Do I need a motorcycle license to come to the school?